Dycool/Nintendo-Switch-PC-Control/README.md

 **🌐 Web App & Mobile Touch Controls** — The server includes an embedded web interface with a desktop control panel and touch-optimized mobile gamepad, no client install needed.

+**🎮 Gyroscope and Rumble** — PC clients with gyro-capable controllers (DS4, DualSense, Switch Pro Controller) can send motion data to the Switch and receive HD Rumble feedback.
+Requires the **Pro Controller** server backend.

 > **📦 Pre-compiled Binaries Available!**
 > You can download ready-to-use GUI/CLI clients and the Raspberry Pi server directly from the **[Releases](https://github.com/Dycool/NS-PC-Control/releases)** page.
 >